My parents like inviting me over to their house for weekend brunches when Kevin’s not in town.

 I couldn’t be happier that berries are back in season!
 We have a u-pick farm a short drive from here and you’d better believe I’ll be visiting a couple of times this summer.

 The ingredients aren’t too complex and are pretty forgiving, too.
 Feel free to sub out the lemon zest for extract, vegan margarine or organic butter instead of the coconut oil, and I bet you could even play around with replacing the sorghum flour with a 50/50 white rice and brown rice combo.
-I bet a flax egg (1 tbsp freshly ground flax mixed with 3 tablespoons of water) would work as a replacement for the egg.
+I bet a flax egg (1 tablespoon freshly ground flax mixed with 3 tablespoons of water) would work as a replacement for the egg.

 Whisk all your dry ingredients together, then cut in the coconut oil with your food processor.